mehdihadeli/mehdihadeli/README.md

 I'm a senior software engineer and technical lead, specializing in backend development and distributed systems.
 I have extensive experience in designing and implementing resilient, responsive, scalable, and maintainable systems using C#, .NET, Golang on top of cutting-edge technologies.
 My interests include microservices, system design, software architecture, domain driven design (DDD), event sourcing, CQRS, DevOps.
 I love learning, sharing, and facing challenges.
 I am an active open-source contributor and working on numerous open source projects in the GitHub.

-Also, I am proud to be recognized as a Microsoft MVP, an award from Microsoft that highlights my technical expertise and contributions to the .Net community.
+Also, I’m honored to be recognized as a Microsoft MVP, an award from Microsoft that highlights my technical expertise and contributions to the .NET and open source community.

 <p align="center">
  <a href="https://mehdihadeli.com" alt="mehdi hadeli's blog">